phanentech/Netflix-Data-Analysis/README.md

 Netflix Data Analysis
-Overview

 This project explores a dataset from Netflix to uncover insights about content trends, user behavior, and platform dynamics.
 The analysis aims to provide actionable insights that can guide business strategies and user engagement.

 Features
 Data Cleaning and Preparation: Preparing the dataset for analysis by handling missing values, duplicates, and inconsistencies.